RTEMS/rtems-docs/c-user/config/general.rst

     to perform the sequential system initialization before the multithreading is started.

-    The interrupt stacks are covered by the :ref:`stack checker
-    <CONFIGURE_STACK_CHECKER_ENABLED>`.
-However, using a too small interrupt
-    stack size may still result in undefined behaviour.
+    The interrupt stacks are covered by the stack checker, see :ref:`CONFIGURE_STACK_CHECKER_ENABLED`.
+However, using a too small interrupt stack size may still result in undefined behaviour.

     In releases before RTEMS 5.1 the default value was :ref:`CONFIGURE_MINIMUM_TASK_STACK_SIZE` instead of ``CPU_STACK_MINIMUM_SIZE``.